 Student Engagement is committed to helping prepare students to lead lives of significance and service by seeing the whole student.
 We strive to meet students where they are, facilitating opportunities for self-exploration and walking alongside students in their personal, professional, and spiritual growth.
-Learn more about these programs and how they can help you get ready for your first semester at North Park by checking our website.
+Learn more about these programs and how they can help you get ready for a great first year by checking our website.
 Check out myNPU-Engage for ways to get involved with registered clubs and organizations on campus.